IgorColetoBueno/IgorColetoBueno/Resume.md

 I worked as a React.js developer allocated to Siemens Healthineers and WE Travel projects:

-- eHealthScreenModules Web System: Allocated in the Siemens Healthineers client, I created the entire frontend application in React.js of an eHealth software module, which aims to create fully customizable boards to include data view boards that support medical data queries, receive raw data, and convert them into relevant information to be transformed into graphs, reports, and indicators.
-The system has an IT view where the user is able to create a board from scratch and include data views using drag and drop and configuring queries.
-After configuring all the data views, the board is ready to be used by doctors.
-The physician's view allows the user to select boards and filter patients to display data and obtain results that help in decision-making.
-- WE Travel System: Web application created using Next.js and React with the current focus as an e-Commerce for travel plans (Similar to Expedia and Booking).
-The application was not finalized due to cancellation due to negotiation issues, but the front end was practically finalized.
+Allocated in the Siemens Healthineers client, I created the entire frontend application in React.js.
+The application is similar to Power BI, where the user has flexibility to create custom boards and create custom reports.
+To do that I have implemented a complex state management, specific UI following the Siemens Healthineers design system and followed specific healthcare standards such as FHIR.

 ---
 ### Alpha Software · Full-time